Swift

 -H 'X-Auth-Token: <x_auth_token>' \

-Get a list of container objects and metadata
+Get a list of objects and bucket metadata

-Returns the container metadata and outputs a list of objects.
+Returns bucket metadata and displays a list of objects.

-One query outputs a list that can contain up to 10,000 objects.
-If there are more objects, use additional queries with query-parameters marker и limit
+A single request outputs a list that can contain up to 10,000 objects.
+If there are more objects, use additional requests with the query parameters marker and limit.

 curl -i \